WiIIiamTang/block-munchers/README.md

  Here are some additional notes about multiplayer:

-- Don't use ports that are already in use (obviously)
+- Don't use ports that are already in use
 - Clicking start (when both players are ready) will start the game for both players, regardless of who is the 'host'
 - Aborting the race mode will exit out of the game for both players; you cannot manually quit in multiplayer endless, however.

 ### Multiplayer game modes
- - Race: Race your friend to the golden blocks at the bottom of the map. **Currently broken**
+ - Race: Race your friend to the golden blocks at the bottom of the map. **[Currently broken]**
  - Endless: See who can survive the longest in this endless game mode.